 - Strong sunlight – If your tank is near a window, it may be penetrated by strong direct sunlight during the day.
-These intense UV light rays will have a powerful effect on any algae existing in your tank, causing a sudden growth spurt.
-Keeping your tank close to sunlight will also warm the tank, and warmer temperatures will increase algae growth rates.
+These intense UV light rays have a powerful effect on algae that exists in your tank, causing a sudden growth spurt.
+Keeping your tank close to sunlight will also warm the tank, increasing algae growth rates.

 - Warm Tank Water – If your tank water is too warm, it will hold less dissolved oxygen and increase the amount of carbon dioxide that plants and algae feed on.

 - Overfeeding – Overfeeding your fish can cause algae blooms for two reasons.
-First, uneaten food will decompose, increasing ammonia levels, which in turn increases nitrate and phosphate levels in the water for algae to feed on.
-Second, when fish are overfed, they produce more waste, adding nutrients to the water that algae use to grow.
+First, uneaten food decomposes, increasing ammonia levels and leading to an increase in nitrates and phosphate levels that algae feed on.
+Second, when fish are overfed, they produce more waste, adding nutrients to the water which algae use to grow.

-- Too many fish in your tank – Too many fish will cause too much fish waste, which will lead to high levels of nitrates in your aquarium water, which will feed your algae, causing your water to turn green.
+- Too many fish in your tank – Too many fish cause excess fish waste, leading to high levels of nitrates in your aquarium water, feeding the algae and causing your water to turn green.

 These are the main reasons why algae can suddenly grow and turn your fish tank water green so fast.

-If you have green algae on your aquarium glass, the most likely cause is that you have your tank too close to a window, causing strong sunlight to penetrate the tank.
-Algae will move to the closest source of light to grow, which will be on the glass.
+If you have green algae on your aquarium glass, the most likely cause is that your tank is too close to a window, causing strong sunlight to penetrate the tank.
+Algae move to the closest source of light to grow, which is the tank glass.

-The best way to prevent this is to move your aquarium away from the window or shade the tank from any excessive light sources.
+The best way to prevent this is to move your aquarium away from the window, or you can shade the tank from excessive light sources.

-Excessive algae in your tank may start to attach to the glass for no apparent reason.
-As the algae settle, it will attach to almost anything, including other plants, decorations, and rocks.
-Free-floating algae will usually wipe off quite easily, however, different types of algae may bind more firmly.
+When you have excess algae in your tank it attaches to the glass for no apparent reason.
+As the algae settle, it attaches to almost anything, including other plants, decorations, and rocks.
+Free-floating algae usually wipe away easily, but different types of algae can bind more firmly.

-You can use vinegar to clean difficult to remove algae from glass, and don’t forget to clean your tank decorations before the algae become stuck.
+You can use vinegar to clean difficult-to-remove algae from glass, which you can read about in my article: How To Clean A Fish Tank With Vinegar, and don’t forget to clean your tank decorations before the algae become stuck.

-Green water caused by algae is not harmful to fish, and in fact, many fish will feed on the algae.
+Many people ask if green cloudy water will hurt their fish.
+The truth is algae that causes green cloudy water is not harmful to fish.
+In fact, many fish like to feed on this type of algae.
 The main problem with green water is that it can block out light, make photosynthesis difficult, and affect your aquarium plant’s growth.

-Algae can also cause problems with the oxygen levels in your tank, as algae will compete with plants and fish for dissolved oxygen.
+Algae can also cause problems with fish tank oxygen levels because it competes with plants and fish for oxygen.
 Although plants and algae produce oxygen, this is during daylight hours when they consume carbon dioxide.
-During the night, plants and algae will consume oxygen, leaving an oxygen-deficient environment for your fish.
+During the night, plants and algae consume oxygen, leaving an oxygen-deficient environment for your fish.